Dissatisfaction with Status Quo x Compelling Vision x First Steps x Believability > Resistance to Change

 It is one thing to know that you are dissatisfied with the way things currently are and dream of a better world; it is quite another to know what to do about it.
 We seldom know all the required steps to accomplish a transformation in advance, but it is essential to have a good idea of the first steps.
 A high-level project plan with the major activities, deliverables, and benefits can increase the motivation to change.
 The tension created by the Dissatisfaction and the Compelling Vision can create paralysis if there is no credible path to achieve the new vision.
 Beckhard and Harris (1987) call this the “practicality of the change.”
 Many of the specific steps are figured out along the way as the iterative path unfolds.
 These first steps vary depending on whether the situation is an organizational transformation or merely a new ERP system.

 Finally, while priorities and clear objectives at the top are critical to successful change, the initiatives that support these objectives must be a priority on the agendas of regularly scheduled and frequent senior management forums to ensure actual implementation.
 A management review process is a formal “follow-through” process that provides for senior executive review and revision of critical initiatives to keep the transformation on track and achieve the desired results.
 In the end, this package (content and process) of priorities, initiatives, and management review and refinement all have to make sense to be believable.
-If it is not believable, it will not generate enough motivating force to overcome the inertia or resistance to change.
+It will not generate enough motivating force to overcome the inertia or resistance to change if it is not believable.
 The development and deployment of strategy are key components in a more extensive leadership system.
 However, the best-laid plans will not result in change if leadership is not credible.

 The first three variables must form a believable “package” supported by credible leadership – words and deeds.
 A vision and a plan without resources are just a fantasy.
 The combination of dissatisfaction with the status quo, a compelling vision, and the first steps (the plan of action) must be believable to create sufficient force to overcome the resisting inertia of the status quo.
 There are three critical elements to believability or credibility: alignment and integration, sustainability, and logic (cause-and-effect).